killerstitleglow.jpg

 This is an as-yet unpublished work by Don Davidson (now deceased).

-“Davidson of Kiah” is a detailed and non dramatised rigorously accurate history of the Davidson family describing their original sea voyage to Australia from Aberdeen, Scotland and follows the many adventures, exploits and tragedies of the generations of whaling Davidsons in Australia.
+“Davidson of Kiah” is the most rigorously accurate, detailed and non dramatised yet dramatic history of the Davidson family describing their original sea voyage to Australia from Aberdeen, Scotland and follows the many adventures, exploits and tragedies of the generations of whaling Davidsons in Australia.

-Contrary to the stereotype of boistrous hard drinking whalers, loungeing in taverns, Don reveals the first generations of Davidsons to be strict, tea-totalling, hardworking, thoughtful presbyterians.
+Contrary to the stereotype of boistrous hard drinking whalers, loungeing in taverns, Don reveals the first generations of Davidson whalers to be fanatically scottish, strict, tea-totalling, hardworking, devout presbyterians.

-The book covers many details of life at Kiah and documents many fascinating yet little known Davidson family annecdotes and facts.
-The book is available by special request in limited runs from Rene Davidson.
+The book covers many quirky details of life at Kiah and documents many fascinating yet little known Davidson family annecdotes and facts.
+The book was available by special request in limited runs from Rene Davidson.
+Please contact Greg McKee or Fay Davidson.

 darkness.jpg